• USD

 Activities

-The Bontebok National Park is extremely popular amongst fans of hiking.
-The differentiating features of the fynbos biome are emphasized splendidly along these routes, and each is beautiful in its own way.
-The routes range from 1.6 km to 5.5 km and are easy to moderate in terms of difficulty.
-Game viewing and bird watching are spectacular all year round, but spring is exceptional, with the antelope rearing their young, the flowers in bloom, and the migratory birds present.
-Mountain biking activities are available in the park - a great way to see a larger part of the park while getting some exercise.
+Bontebok National Park is extremely popular among hikers.
+Signed routes range from 1.6 km to 5.5 km and are easy to moderate in difficulty.
+Game viewing and bird watching are rewarding year-round, with spring often exceptional when antelope rear young, flowers bloom, and migratory birds arrive.
+Mountain biking on designated routes is a great way to see more of the park.